 The Authority prepares an annual budget for operating expenditures and capital outlays.
 The proposed budget is prepared by management and submitted to the Board of Directors for approval.
-The Authority's spending budget for fiscal year 2021 reflect a 0.4% decrease, which is representative of the uncertainties of the current and future economic conditions that may continue to be impacted by the coronavirus pandemic.
+The Authority's spending budget for fiscal year 2022 reflects a 2.9% increase, from the prior year budget.
 The Authority controls current year expenses at both the functional and operating division levels.
 Division directors are responsible for budgetary items that are controllable within their divisions.
 The Division of Management and Budget is responsible for monitoring expenses by function for the Authority as a whole.
 Controlling all expenses at different levels strengthens overall budgetary and management controls.